premiscale/premiscale/README.md

       hostGroups:
         group-1:
           # All hosts in group-1 should be pretty similar.
 Hosts differing by any great amount should be
           # managed as a separate group?
+But they should all be within reach of an ~/.ssh/config.
           - name: localhost
             address: qemu+ssh:///system
           - name: domain-1